na-na-hi/renget/archive/pmdhelloworld.md

 PRG2: IDENTIFICATION NUMBER OF UNIT (Porygon) DOES NOT MATCH ANY PORYGON UNITS ON RECORD.
 PRG2: TRANSFERRING CO-ORDINATES OF THIS UNIT.
 PRG2: ASSISTANCE REQUIRED FROM UNIT (Porygon).
+PRGN: WAIT.

 Connection terminated.
 Exiting. . .
 ```
-The words faded from my sight, leaving me hovering in place, confused.
-The strange conversation with my evolved from certainly smacked of something important - they'd plainly told me that they needed help.
+The words faded from my sight, leaving me hovering in place.
+The strange conversation with my evolved form certainly smacked of something important - they'd plainly told me that they needed help.
+Unfortunately, they neglected to explain what the issue was, and I couldn't find a way to give them a call back to get more information out of them.

+Though they had forwarded their location to me.
+While I didn't have a clue how this place was laid out, I could see the faint image of a marker overlaid the landscape in the distance.
+It looked like it was a little ways out of the other side of the town.
+At least I could get a lay of the land while on my way to wherever this Porygon2 was.

+***
+wip